min69u/Reforestation/README.md

-## Did you hear about the chameleon who couldn't change color?
-They had a reptile dysfunction.
+## My friend told me that pepper is the best seasoning for a roast, but I took it with a grain of salt.